 Provincetown, at the tip of Cape Cod, has much to offer, both old and new.
 Stroll down its main street; explore its beaches (the city-managed beach is leash-free), marshes and dunes; or run off some energy at Pilgrim Bark Park, one of the top five in America.
 Your pup can even travel with you via public transportation on Bay State Cruise Company’s ferry service between Boston and Provincetown.

-Agility, flyball, backpacking, boating, herding, tracking all await you and your dog at the Dog Scouts Camp in the beautiful Northern Lower Peninsula.
+Agility, flyball, backpacking, boating, herding, and tracking all await you and your dog at the Dog Scouts Camp in the beautiful Northern Lower Peninsula.

-The Twin Cities’ long list of off-leash parks includes the crown jewel Minnehaha Dog Park in Minneapolis on the Mississippi River, and four in St. Paul, notably High Bridge, a fully fenced 7-acre site.
+The Twin Cities’ long list of off-leash parks includes the crown jewel Minnehaha Dog Park in Minneapolis on the Mississippi River, and four in St. Paul, notably High Bridge, a fully fenced seven-acre site.

-Explore the path of a former rail line on the Longleaf Trace, a 44 mile paved trail that follows a portion of the abandoned Mississippi Central Railroad.
+Explore the path of a former rail line on the Longleaf Trace, a 44-mile paved trail that follows a portion of the abandoned Mississippi Central Railroad.
 Thanks to local preservationist efforts, the once-bustling rail line is now a scenic walking path complete with campgrounds, rain shelters, and vending machines.

 Dip toes and paws in Bliss Spring for cool relief, just one of the many natural wonders to be found along White’s Creek Trail in the Ozarks’ Irish Wilderness area, part of Mark Twain National Forest.

 Whitefish loves its dogs.
 In town, visit the five-acre Hugh Rogers Wag Park.
 Just outside of town is the Whitefish Trail, miles of stacked loops, scenic overlooks, and gated logging roads.